ssanupam24/Gossip/README.md

 message.

 Topologies The actual network topology plays a critical role in the dissemi- nation speed of Gossip protocols.
-As part of this project you have to experiment with various topologies.
 The topology determines who is considered a neighboor in the above algorithms.
  Full Network Every actor is a neighboor of all other actors.
 That is, every actor can talk directly to any other actor.